xunne899/tgc18-project3-frontend/README.md

 #### 2.5.a Background<br>

-- Background Colors: To promote a clean neat look which enable products to stand out<br>
+- Background Colors: Mainly Black and white - To allow products to stand out capture viewers attention <br>
-- Button Colors :<br>
+- Button Colors : Black / Grey <br>

 <!-- ![Background Colours]() -->

 #### 2.5.b Typography<br>

-- Font Color :
+- Font Color :Black
-- Font Family:
+- Font Family:'ZCOOL XiaoWei', serif
-- Font Size : 0.6 - 4 rem, h1 to h5 to match with background settings
+- Font Size : 0.6 - 4 rem, vh, wh, px, h1 to h5 for headings to match with background settings

 #### 2.5.c Images<br>

 - Images : Different images used for the main page
-- Website is able to view in mobile size (XS) and for large display like desktop
+- Website is able to view in mobile size (XS) ,  midsize view and large display like desktop

 #### 2.5.c Icons<br>

-- Icons are used to differentiate the types of page
+- Icons are used in footer and navbar
--
+- Icons under footer are  linkedin github and email
+- Navbar person icon will be seen when  user log in

 ## 3. Features<br>